 Thank you for your interest in pursuing an advanced degree in chemistry at The University of Alabama.
 It is our goal to provide an atmosphere that will allow you to learn the theory and practice of chemistry, to begin to make original contributions to the science, and to experience the self-fulfillment of working with dedicated faculty members, students, and postdoctoral associates in areas of common interests.
+These rigorous programs balance research and coursework to prepare our graduates for careers in industry and academia.

 Our faculty and graduate students are involved in a wide range of research activities in the traditional areas of chemistry — analytical, biochemical, inorganic, physical, and organic — as well as numerous subdisciplines and interdisciplinary programs, such as materials science, sustainable chemistry, alternative energy, and public health.